 JERRY KRACHT served as Second City Chamber Series artistic director for twenty-five years–from 1982 to 2007–and as frequent clarinetist on the Series from its inception in 1977 through the close of the 2006-2007 season.
 During that time he oversaw the programming and production of nearly 150 concerts, performing on some 80 of them himself.

-Under his leadership, Series offerings were more than doubled over the years, with venues added at Lakewold Gardens and First Lutheran Church in addition to the original Annie Wright School–all of which are still home to the Series.
-He also led the Series to awards for artistic excellence from both the Tacoma Arts Commission and the Pierce County Arts Commission and established an educational adjunct for young musicians, the Young Chamber Players, now in its eleventh year.
+Under his leadership, Series offerings were more than doubled over the years, with venues added at Lakewold Gardens and First Lutheran Church in addition to the original Annie Wright School.
+He also led the Series to awards for artistic excellence from both the Tacoma Arts Commission and the Pierce County Arts Commission and established an educational adjunct for young musicians, the Young Chamber Players, soon to enter its third decade.

 Dr. Kracht taught clarinet and conducted the University Symphony Orchestra at Pacific Lutheran University for over thirty years.
 He is now emeritus professor of music there, where he was also a founding member of the Camas Wind Quintet and the Regency Concert Series.
 In addition to his many performances in the Northwest–both for Second City Chamber Series and Pacific Lutheran University–he has performed in Canada, Japan, The Peoples Republic of China, Hong Kong, Australia, Norway and Germany.
 For his work in both organizations, he was given the 2007 Margaret K. Williams Excellence in the Arts Award by the Pierce County Arts Commission.